musescore/musescore-old/trunk/mscore/manual/README.txt

 CHANGE LOG

+Version 1.4 (November 2009)
+* Add sources and font directory to SVN
 * Drop unimportant words (such as "a") from anchors to match URLs on website
 * Repress pisa warnings unless verbos output requested
 * Repress information about external CSS unless versbose output requested